agarwalpratikkumar/Spanish-High-Speed-Rail-tickets-pricing---Renfe/README.md

 # Spanish-High-Speed-Rail-tickets-pricing---Renfe
 This is a Spanish High Speed Train Service (Renfe AVE) tickets pricing monitoring system.
-It scrapes tickets pricing data periodically and stores it in a database.
 Ticket pricing changes based on demand and time, and there can be significant difference in price.
+Keeping this in mind in this work Exploratory Data Analysis (EDA) has been performed and data has been visualized using matplotlib and seaborn.
+After performing some feature engineering a machine learning model has been trained which could predict the ticket price.
+The work can be proved beneficial for the local people and can help them getting some estimate of the ticket price.
-We are creating this product mainly with ourselves in mind.
-Users can set up alarms using an email, choosing an origin and destination (cities), time (date and hour range picker) choosing a price reduction over mean price, etc.
+Users can set up alarms using an email, choosing an origin and destination (cities), time (date and hour range picker) choosing a price reduction over mean price.
 <br>
 https://www.kaggle.com/thegurus/spanish-high-speed-rail-system-ticket-pricing
 <br>You can download the dataset from kaggle website.